juli704/inventory-api-server/README.md

 # Inventory API Server

-A REST API for interacting with an inventory tracking DBMS
+A practice REST API for interacting with an inventory tracking DBMS.

 # Getting Started